chaseharbour/playlist-cleaner/README.md

 - Server gets each song and lyrics from Genius api
 - Server filters through the lyrics against the "blacklist" words
 - Server sends flagged songs to client to be rendered

+## Technologies

+- NextJS front-end
+- Sass for styling
+- Node with Express back-end
+- Passport.js for Spotify authentication